SC directs AGP to audit 10-year PIA accounts

 Meanwhile, the court declined the request made by new Chief Executive of PIA Musharaf Rasool for making new appointments and suspensions in the national flag carrier.

 Meanwhile, the court also allowed Shujaat Azeem, former adviser on aviation to travel abroad after he submitted an affidavit in the court.
-The chief justice remarked if Shujaat Azeem left for abroad without prior permission from the court, his properties would also be linked with the instant case.
+The Chief Justice remarked if Shaujaat Azeem left for abroad without prior permission from the court, his properties would also be linked with the instant case.

 The court declined a request made by the management of Pakistan International Airlines seeking using Markhor logo on the national flag carrier.

-Meanwhile, the court directed the Auditor General to complete the task within 10 days by auditing accounts of the national flag carrier of ten years and furnish a comprehensive report before it
+Meanwhile, the court directed the Auditor General to complete the task within ten days by auditing accounts of the national flag carrier of ten years and furnish a comprehensive report before it

 The court also held that in case the Auditor General faced any difficulties, he should inform the court and adjourned further hearing.